 At North Wootton we ensure that the assessment of special educational needs directly involves the child, their parents/carers and the class-teacher.
 The SENDCo will also support with the identification of barriers to learning.

-Support from the Norfolk Sensory Support Team for children with vision or hearing needs.
+- Support from the Virtual School Sensory Support Team for children with vision or hearing needs.

 At North Wootton we employ full and part-time teaching assistants (TA`s) who support children in class.
 Some also have more specialist training and/ or experience and deliver intervention programmes either on a 1:1 basis or with small groups of children.
 As part of our provision we use the following interventions: